Celebrating the opening of MONOM, Berlin’s centre for spatial sound, is a five years retrospective of emerging spatial sound practices in 4DSOUND.

 Sound artists and atmospheric scientists are brought together to evoke the emotional, affective and visceral responses of sound and frequency, and their effect beyond what scientifically manifests in graphs and images.

 The symposium explores human aural performance and how we make and create disaster sounds to seem natural and to fade into a perceived inaudibility.
 The works further explore the oscillation between apprehensive, stressed, distressed and relaxed listening, and so the difference between dread and the beauty of disaster listening.

 Aural Lighthouses, a festival of performance, installation and scholarship, was conceived in response to and takes part in the Performance Studies international yearlong #21 Fluid States Performances of unKnowing provocation.

-Inside Voice focuses on the human voice as both content and form.
+Inside Voice at Threewalls, Chicago, focuses on the human voice as both content and form.
 The works in Inside Voice use this human "instrument" as a conduit of connectivity between polarized zones: the intangible and concrete, the personal and political, the intimately fluid and the robotically programmed.
 Participating artists include Alessandro Bosetti, Cauleen Smith, Colin Self, Jaap Blonk, Holly Herndon, Olivia Block, Alyssa Moxley and more.

 Dark Fiber Video series screening